Zakir289/ELK/README.md

 ![alt tag](https://github.com/Zakir289/)

+#### Some explanation about ELK stack set up

+**Logstash:** It will process the incoming logs **Elastic search:** Stores the logs
+**Kibana:** Provides an interface to visualize the logs.

+Combining the above 3 components is called as ELK server

+Flow of aboue three

+--> Logstash --> Elastic search --> Kibana --> user

+Proxy may come next to kibana depending on the requirement

 The main objective here include kibana into a site for angular.js application I will be doing using Iframe